clerk/javascript/.changeset/stupid-cherries-cry.md

 "@clerk/astro": patch
 ---

-Fixes a vulnerability caused by the `dset` package
+Fix a vulnerability caused by the `dset` package